Bible translations into Persian

-Bible translations into Persian have been made since the fourth or fifth century, although few early manuscripts survive.
+Bible translations into Persian Languages have been made since the fourth or fifth century, although few early manuscripts survive.
 There are both Jewish and Christian translations from the Middle Ages.
 Complete translations of the Hebrew Bible and Greek New Testament from original languages were first made in the 19th century by Protestant missionaries.

 Middle Persian

 The only physical survival of pre-Islamic Persian Bible translations are two fragments of Psalms found by Albert von Le Coq found in the Shui pang monastery north of Bulayiq in 1905.
 These earliest translations into Persian are in the Pahlavi script.

 Medieval translation into New Persian

 Parts of the Gospels were first translated into Persian in the Persian Diatessaron in the 13th century.
 Then more sections of the Gospels were translated by the 16th Century Muslim scholar and critic of Christianity Khatun Abadi.

 Modern translations

 Persian Old Version (POV)

 More recently, Henry Thomas Colebrooke's Four Gospels appeared in Calcutta in 1804.
 A major figure in this work was Henry Martyn, a contemporary of William Carey.
 In 1811 he journeyed into Persia (now Iran).
 Together with Mīrzā Sayyed ʿAlī Khan, he translated the New Testament, completing it in 1812.
 There he sent a copy of his translation of the New Testament to the Shah.
 It was published in 1815.

 In 1845, translation of the Old Testament from Hebrew by William Glen and Mīrzā Moḥammad Jaʿfar was published in Edinburgh.
 In 1846, a complete Bible consisting of this Old Testament and Martyn's New Testament was published.

 This translation was later revised by Robert Bruce to utilise Persian language that was more current.
 This was published in 1895, although it is also said to have been published in 1896.
 This is commonly used and known as the Old Persian Version (OPV), Standard Version or Tarjome-ye Qadim (ترجمه قدیم).